frame-decoration

 Key Differences at Bank of America

 • Regulatory Rigor: Bank of America operated under strict regulatory and audit protocols.
-Every epic and user story required complete descriptions, detailed acceptance criteria, and clearly documented design artifacts.
+Every epic and user story required complete descriptions, design details, and comprehensive acceptance criteria.
+This rigor ensured regulatory compliance and operational efficiency.

 • Coaching Support: Dedicated Agile Coaches were available to support both Product Owners and Scrum Masters, helping ensure best practices and continuous improvement.